MrWolfZ/simplux/recipes/basics/getting-started/README.md

   },
 })

-// the simplest thing a module offers is to get its state console.log('initial state:', counterModule.getState())
+// the simplest operation of a module is to get its state console.log('initial state:', counterModule.getState())
 ```